Feeling Lost in Life

 It’s easy to assume that nobody else is struggling about what way to go in life when comparing ourselves to what we hear from others and what we see on social media.
 It may feel like we shouldn’t complain about the many great opportunities and that we should be having the time of our lives.
 Also, on social media, we typically mirror ourselves in carefully selected and polished moments of other people’s lives, which too can reinforce the idea that people live these close to perfect lives without insecurities and anxieties.

 How to find our way back?

 Let the future be the future.
-Right now it may not seem like you have everything under control all figured out.
+This means putting a stopper to constantly striving.
+Right now it may not seem like you have everything under control and all figured out.
 But, can we really plan ahead every step in our lives?
 And even if we could – should we?

 Give yourself time to get to know yourself.
 Doing all of the things on the “your-supposed-to-do-this” list may not make you feel happy or less confused.
 Try to be patient and allow yourself to discover who you want to be and the things that you truly want to spend your time on.

 Speak up about your situation.
 Sharing struggles and insecurities about life with each other can help us set more realistic expectations for ourselves.
 You can try to talk to someone you’re comfortable having an honest conversation with.

 If you’re curious and want to learn more about helpful strategies on how to deal with feelings of being lost, then try chatting with me and check out the tools.